 Spike recuperates.
 Buffy helps.
 "The Will That Holds Him There."

-Santa pays a visit to Sunnydale.
+Buffy and Spike take on Santa Claus.
+(No, really.)
 He Sees You When You're Sleeping

-Angel dies in the battle.
-Dawn is transformed into the Key and returns to the cosmos, closing the portal for good.
+Angel, Tonia, and possibly Lawson also die in the battle.
+Dawn is transformed into the Key and returns to the cosmos, protecting the Seed.
 Willow Shanshus, and is briefly reunited with Tara.

 The Neo-Initiative arrives (at Lawson's instigation) to fight the W&H/Council forces.
 As Sunnydale's caught between fighting giants, Riley Finn gives the surviving Summers-Pratt clan a chance to escape.
 Connie and Bill manage to lead a motley band of refuges both human and demon to safety through the old Hellmouth tunnels.
 It's this whole for-one-brief-shining-moment thing.
 Where they go from there is beyond the scope of this narrative.